Cranford Park Stables

 The family moved out of the house in 1918 and in 1932 the house and estate were sold to Hillingdon Council.
 In 1944, the house and southern stable wing were demolished.
 Following public protest, the remaining stables were saved.
 The park was officially opened to the public in 1949.

-The restoration of the stables will involve sensitive repair with traditional finishes and restoring the original fittings, as part of a wider project including relandscaping and visitor facilities at the site.
+HOLT funding supported the restoration of the stables involved sensitive repair with traditional finishes and restoring the original fittings, as part of a wider project including re-landscaping and visitor facilities at the site.